Torry Holt

-Torry Jabar Holt (born June 5, 1976) is an American former professional football player who was a wide receiver in the National Football League (NFL) for eleven seasons.
+Torry Jabar Holt (born June 5, 1976) is an American former professional football player who was a wide receiver for 11 seasons in the National Football League (NFL).
 He was named to the Pro Bowl seven times and retired with the 10th most receiving yards, including a record six consecutive seasons with 1,300 yards.
-He played college football at North Carolina State University, and earned consensus All-American honors.
-He was drafted by the St. Louis Rams in the first round of the 1999 NFL Draft, and spent the next ten years with the Rams and is remembered as one of the members of the "Greatest Show on Turf."
+He played college football for the NC State Wolfpack, and earned consensus All-American honors.
+He was selected by the St. Louis Rams in the first round of the 1999 NFL draft, and spent the next ten years with the Rams and is remembered as one of the members of "The Greatest Show on Turf".

-Early years
+Early life

 Holt grew up in Gibsonville, North Carolina.
 He was Prep Football Report All-America selection, adding all-state honors at Eastern Guilford High School in Gibsonville.
 While there, he caught 129 passes during his career, gaining 2,573 yards and scoring 42 touchdowns including 56 receptions for 983 yards and 17 touchdowns as senior.
 He also returned three punts and three kickoffs for touchdowns during his career.
 Additionally, Holt was a standout defensive back who posted 62 tackles and four interceptions as senior.
 He was named one of the Top 25 players in the state by the Charlotte Observer.
 After high school, Holt attended Hargrave Military Academy in 1995.
 There he caught 21 passes for 524 yards and six touchdowns.
-Torry also appeared with then-teammate Marshall Faulk in Nelly's Air Force Ones music video.

 College career

 Holt attended North Carolina State University, and played wide receiver for the NC State Wolfpack football team from 1995 to 1998.
 In his senior year, Holt was named Atlantic Coast Conference Offensive Player of the Year.
 That season, he set ACC records of 88 receptions (since broken by Kenneth Moore of Wake Forest) for 1,604 yards and an NC State record of 16 touchdown receptions.
 Holt was a consensus first-team All-American as senior.
-He was also a finalist for the Fred Biletnikoff Award, given to the nation’s top receiver.
+He was also a finalist for the Fred Biletnikoff Award, given to the nation's top receiver.
 As a junior, he led the team, setting Wolfpack season records with 62 receptions for 1,099 yards, topping marks of 55 by Naz Worthen (1988) while becoming the first player in team history to gain more than 1,000 yards in a season.
 He started in five of the first seven games as sophomore.
 He majored in sociology.
 Holt's number, 81, was retired in 1999.